llms.txt explained: Step-by-step guide & practical example

 The easiest way to understand it is with this analogy:

 • sitemap.xml is the floor plan of your building.
-It lists all rooms (pages) so that traditional search engines can find everything.
+It lists all rooms (pages) so traditional search engines can find everything.

 The three musketeers of website control